top of page

 Ever since I remember myself fashion was one of my greatest passions, and Japan was always a country I dreamed of visiting (in 2023 this dream came true); the culture, the design, the food, the fashion and the mentality interest me a lot, and I even started collecting kimonos.
 The kimono index combines my curiosity for fashion and Japan together, inspired by the kimono's shape, the Japanese calmness and clearness, and Japanese typography.

 The kimono itself is a garment full of small little details.
-In my opinion it is the most magical expression of craft that can be, and I wanted to dedicate my final project of book design course to its details, cuts, colors, patterns and their meaning in the Japanese tradition.
-There are also accessories that accompany the kimonos.
+I believe it is the most magical expression of craft that can be, and I wanted to dedicate my final project of book design course to its details, cuts, colors, patterns, accompanying accessories, and their meaning in the Japanese tradition.
 While designing this book I discovered the interesting world of book design and print, and I've realized that I want to continue working in these areas of style, fashion, and culture.

 Minus 5